Variance Analysis – Labour Variances | Standard Costing

 Standard Costing

-Standard costing is a perfect system of controlling the costs and measuring efficiency and its development.
+Standard costing is a perfect system of controlling costs and measuring efficiency and development.
 It is a technique of cost reduction and cost control.
-It helps to provide valuable guidance in several management functions such as formulating policies, determining price level, etc. The essence of standard costing is to set objectives and targets to achieve them, to compare the actual costs with these targets.
-Standard Costing is used to ascertain the standard cost under each element of cost, i.e., materials, labors, overhead.
+It helps to provide valuable guidance in several management functions such as formulating policies, determining price levels, etc. The essence of standard costing is to set objectives and targets to achieve them, to compare the actual costs with these targets.
+Standard Costing is used to ascertain the standard cost under each element of cost, i.e., materials, labors, and overhead.
 It can eliminate all kinds of waste.
-Through the application of this costing it can be ascertained whether or not the activities of production are going on according as the pre determined plan.
+Through the application of this costing, it can be ascertained whether or not the activities of production are going on according as the pre-determined plan.

 You learn many topics of accounting from our YouTube channel TYBCOMSCHOLARSZILLA